xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 We didn't want to force old users to switch to `netcoreapp2.2`, so we wanted to support full framework with a reasonable amount of work and aimed to target `net462` cause it's the first version that fully supports `netstandard2.0`.

+We also aimed for usage compatibility.
+So from an end user perspective everything needed to be compatible.

 ## The community

 I used the term *we* a lot in the post so far.
 That's rather rare from my perspective cause I'm only a one man shop (so far).
 What do I mean with *we*?